English to Vietnamese translation, Macbeth in Vietnam: toil and trouble for naught

 And if the Old-English wasn’t difficult enough for local Vietnamese audiences to understand – native English speakers often don’t understand it – the poor audio system at the Ho Chi Minh City Opera House made the play all but incomprehensible for many.

 But that wasn’t the only problem with TNT Theater’s recent staging of Macbeth, in English, in HCMC.

 The crowds, thin as they were, were virtually devoid of Vietnamese observers, though TNT is well known here, and a previous Vietnamese production of Macbeth had been a hit.

 In fact, TNT has performed in more than 30 countries over the last three decades.
 And director Paul Stebbings’ works have won several international awards.

 Vietnamese to english translation Vietnamese english translation Vietnamese to english Translate into vietnamese English to Vietnamese English vietnamese translation Translate to vietnamese Translate vietnamese to english Vietnam english translation Translate vietnamese Translate English to Vietnamese English to Vietnamese translation Vietnamese translator Vietnamese translation

 This time, however, TNT’s Macbeth appears to have been misunderstood.
-Local news outlets like Voice of Vietnam and VietNamNet, Vietnamese translator
+Local news outlets like Voice of Vietnam and VietNamNet described the performance as “a, Vietnamese translator